skip to main |

 trajectory is irrelevant.
 Similarly, extreme focus will help businesses achieve their desired results.
 Aristotle hypothesized that purpose could spur action.
 It turned out he was right.
 A landmark examination of a decade's worth of goal-setting studies identified the key connections between setting goals and achieving results.
 When setting a company vision, here are the salient takeaways from the research:

-Not only does the outcome need a laser-like focus that is important, specific and clear, more importantly it must be compelling—and it must inspire.
+Make it Compelling: Not only does the outcome need a laser-like focus that is important, specific and clear, more importantly it must be compelling—and it must inspire.
 Eighty percent of the drive behind a goal is a strong reason

 to act.
 People don't move until they have strong motivations.
 With a strong enough "why," the "how" becomes evident.
 Ask the question, "Does this excite me?" and "Is this vision a must, instead of a should?"
 In order to get